 Potting and Repotting

-Due to its compact size, Strawberry Sundae is a hydrangea cultivar that is well-suited to be grown in containers.
+Due to its compact size, Strawberry Sundae is well-suited to containers.
 Choose a pot at least 16 to 24 inches wide, with large drainage holes.
 Since the plant remains outdoors year-round, use a frost-proof container, such as wood or plastic.
-Clay or ceramic pots are prone to splitting and shattering in below-freezing temperatures.

-Fill the pot with potting mix and keep it well-watered.
-Potted plants will need more frequent watering and fertilizing about once a month during the growing season.
-Similar to in-ground hydrangeas, do no fertilize after late July.
+Fill the pot with potting mix and plant the hydrangea at the same level as in it's original pot.
+Place it in a location to receive six hours of sunlight daily.
+Potted plants need more frequent watering and fertilizing, about once a month during the growing season, but discontinue fertilizer after late July.

-When the roots have reached the sides of the container after a couple of years, repot it in a larger container with fresh potting soil, or root-prune it and repot it in the same container with fresh potting mix.
+When roots reach the sides of the container, (about two years), repot in a larger container with fresh potting soil, or root-prune and repot in the same container with fresh potting mix.

 Overwintering

-Strawberry Sundae hydrangea that has been planted in garden soil does not require winter protection other than a thick layer of wood mulch around the plant to insulate the shallow roots from the cold.
+Strawberry Sundae hydrangea planted in garden soil does not require winter protection other than a thick layer of mulch to insulate shallow roots from the cold.

 Common Pests & Plant Diseases

-Aphids and mites might attack the plant.
-If you detect them, use neem oil to prevent it from turning into an infestation.
+If you detect aphids or mites, use neem oil to prevent an infestation.

 How to Get Strawberry Sundae Hydrangea to Bloom

-The three most common reasons why Strawberry Sundae does not bloom are lack of light, improper pruning, and lack of nutrients or nutrient imbalance.
-If the plant does not get at least six hours of sunlight, bloom will be poor.
-If it’s an in-ground plant, moving it to a different location is not the only option; cutting back surrounding vegetation can also increase sun exposure.
+Three common reasons why Strawberry Sundae does not bloom are lack of light, improper pruning, and nutrient imbalance.
+With less than six hours of sunlight, bloom will be poor.
+Move container plants to a sunnier location and cut back surrounding vegetation for shrubs grown in ground.

 Too much nitrogen produces foliage but no flowers.
-The source of the excess nitrogen might not be the fertilizer you applied around the plant, it could also be runoff nitrogen fertilizer from a nearby lawn.
-When you fertilize the shrub again in the spring, use a bloom-boosting fertilizer that is high in phosphorus.
+When you fertilize in spring, use a bloom-boosting fertilizer high in phosphorus.

-Pruning too late in the spring can also lead to reduced bloom because you accidentally removed developing buds.
+Pruning too late in spring also leads to reduced bloom if developing buds are removed.

 Common Problems with Strawberry Sundae Hydrangea

 Strawberry Sundae hydrangea is generally free of issues.
-However, it is not unusual for Strawberry Sundae to develop some yellowing leaves in the center part of the plant, which oftentimes happens during the first season.
-As the plant grows, the new foliage at the top is casting shade on the inner leaves below.
-The lack of light leads to slowed-down photosynthesis and leaves that turn yellow and eventually drop.
-This temporary problem can be remedied by proper pruning the next spring to increase light exposure to all the parts of the plant.
+However, yellowing leaves can develop in the center part of the plant during the first season.
+New foliage at the top shades inner leaves causing them to fade and drop.
+Proper pruning to allow more light exposure in the center of the shrub remedies this problem.

 -